automobileslie/Library_of_Congress_App/README.md

 I. What the Application Does

 This is an app that works with data from the Library of Congress' Collections API and displays a set of information in a readable and browsable format with the aim of generating interest in the library's resources.
-I was motivated to work with the library's API to better acquaint myself with all The Library of Congress has to offer, and I hope that going through my application benefits you in the same way!
+I was motivated to work with this API to better acquaint myself with all The Library of Congress has to offer, and I hope that going through my application benefits you in the same way!

 II.
 How To Use It